 In recent years, we have heard from customers and our networks that Kubernetes, the highly scalable and self-healing container orchestration platform, is only going to gain more traction.

 That’s great news for software engineers wanting to become indispensable.
 Successfully managing containerized applications both in the cloud and on-premises will set you apart as a Kubernetes expert.
-And reading and implementing top Kubernetes books can help you achieve this goal.
+And reading and implementing top Kubernetes books is one of the best ways to learn Kubernetes and achieve this goal.

 Why Learn Kubernetes Now?